PDXPythonPirates/wordplay/README.md

 Alternatively, the adventurous might want to try the newer utility `Pipenv`.
 [Pipenv][pipenv] is a convenience tool that facilitates both managing a virtual environment as well as installing packages.
 Its usage is consistent across Windows and unix systems.

-I have experienced some behavior with a Pipenv environment getting into a weird state that required running some extra maintenance commands for clean up.
+I have experienced some unexpected behavior (infrequent) with a Pipenv environment getting into a weird state that required running pipenv maintenance commands for clean up.
 If you would rather not tinker with the latest and greatest, then stick with `venv` and `pip`.

 ## Set Up with Python `venv` and `pip`